AndrewJBateman/ionic-angular-todo-app/README.md

 ## Setup

-* To start the server on _localhost://8100_: 'ionic serve'
+* To start the server on _localhost://8100_ type: 'ionic serve'

 ## Code Examples

 * It was necessary to clear the setting for the firestore timestampsInSnapshots in app.module.ts - see below.

 _import { AngularFirestoreModule, FirestoreSettingsToken } from '@angular/fire/firestore';

 @NgModule({

   declarations: [AppComponent],

   imports: [

      ...

      AngularFirestoreModule,

      ...

   ],

   providers: [{ provide: FirestoreSettingsToken, useValue: {} }],

   bootstrap: [AppComponent]

 })

 export class AppModule { }_

 ## Features